imgntn/j360/README.md

 The “%07d” tells FFMPEG that there are 7 decimals before the “.jpg” extension in each filename.

 To automate the process a script is provided in `tools/create-video.js`.
 It requires `node`, `tar` and `ffmpeg` to be installed.
-If the [Spatial Media Metadata Injector](https://github.com/google/spatial-media/releases) is available in your `PATH` the script will also embed the metadata automatically.
+The script now embeds the necessary 360° metadata directly in Node so the external Spatial Media tool is no longer required.

 Example usage: